 There are several options for how you can travel between Barcelona and Lisbon.
 You will want to decide the best option for your trip based on your budget, schedule, and preference.
 In general, you can travel by:

-If you have limited time and just want to travel between the two cities as quickly as possible, you probably want to take a flight to the Lisbon airport or vice versa.
+If you have limited time and want to travel between the two cities as quickly as possible, you probably want to fly to Lisbon Airport or vice versa.
 TAP Air Portugal is a popular airline for flying between the two cities.
 You can expect to spend between $50 and $100 per person for a Barcelona to Lisbon flight, depending on how far in advance you purchase your ticket and when you plan to fly.
 The flight between the two cities is about two hours long.

 Another popular transportation option is to travel by train.
 The journey from Barcelona to Lisbon by train usually takes a full day, so make sure you have room for this in your schedule.
-This option can even be more expensive than flying, but you get to see more of the scenery between the two cities.
-When I did this trip, I took the overnight train and enjoyed it because if felt like I didn’t waste a full day traveling.
+This option can be more expensive than flying, but you get to see more scenery between the two cities.
+When I did this trip, I took the overnight train and enjoyed it because it felt like I didn’t waste a full day traveling.

 Lastly, you could take a bus between Barcelona and Lisbon.
 This option takes the longest, though you do get to see the scenery between the two cities.
 You can usually find inexpensive tickets for this option, making it the most budget-friendly.
 Keep in mind that the trip will probably take over 30 hours, so make sure it fits into your itinerary.